Sunrise in Heaven

-Sunrise in Heaven is a 2019 American romance film directed by Waymon Boone and written by Dan Benamor.
+Sunrise in Heaven (also known as Forever Love) is a 2019 American romance direct-to-video film directed by Waymon Boone and written by Dan Benamor.
 The film stars Caylee Cowan, Corbin Bernsen, Dee Wallace, Travis Burns, Erin Bethea, and Jenn Gotzon Chandler.
-It is based on the book, His Sunrise My Sunset, a 2016 romance novel by American author Jan Hurst.
+It is based on His Sunrise My Sunset, a 2016 romance novel by American author Jan Hurst.
 Hurst was inspired to write the faith-based book after the car crash that killed her husband, Steve.